Rowland Hill: Legacy and commemorations

 Hill has two legacies.
-The first was his model for education of the emerging middle classes.
-The second was his model for an efficient postal system to serve business and the public, including the postage stamp and the system of low and uniform postal rates, which is often taken for granted in the modern world.
+The first was his model for the education of the emerging middle classes.
+The second was his model for an efficient postal system to serve businesses and the public, including the postage stamp and the system of low and uniform postal rates, which is often taken for granted in the modern world.
 In this, he not only changed postal services around the world, but also made commerce more efficient and profitable, even though it took 30 years before the British Post Office's revenue recovered to its 1839 level.
 The Uniform Penny Post continued in the UK into the 20th century, and at one point, one penny (1d) paid for up to four ounces (113 g).

 There are four public statues of Hill.
 The earliest is in Birmingham: a Carrara marble sculpture by Peter Hollins unveiled in 1870.
-Its location was moved in 1874, 1891 (when it was placed in the City's General Post Office) and 1934.
-In 1940 it was removed for safe keeping for the duration of the Second World War.
+Its location was moved in 1874, 1891 (when it was placed in the city's General Post Office) and 1934.
+In 1940 it was removed for safekeeping for the duration of the Second World War.
 It is now in the foyer of the Royal Mail sorting office in Newtown, Birmingham.

 A marble statue in Kidderminster, Hill's birthplace, was sculpted by Sir Thomas Brock and unveiled in June 1881.
 It is at the junction of Vicar and Exchange Streets.
 Hill is prominent in Kidderminster's community history.
 There used to be a J D Wetherspoon pub called The Penny Black in the town centre until 2019 and a large shopping mall linking Vicar Street and Worcester Street is named The Rowland Hill Shopping Centre.